 D. Environment

-• Freshwater: Most gear works fine in fresh water, but in calm conditions, pay close attention to your draw weight and setup.
+• Freshwater: Most gear works fine in freshwater, but in calm conditions, pay close attention to your draw weight and setup.

 • Saltwater: To deal with saltwater exposure, use corrosion-resistant bows, arrows, and reels.
 If you don’t perform regular maintenance, rust is likely to result.